digitalservicebund/ris-norms/time-machine/README.md

 The goal of the time machine is to apply modifications as defined in an [LDML_de](https://gitlab.opencode.de/bmi/e-gesetzgebung/ldml_de) document.

 Given the

-* amending law in LDML_de format and the
+- amending law (in LDML_de format) and the
-* target law in LDML_de format
+- target law in (LDML_de format)

-it will produce the amended version of the target law.
+the script will produce the amended version of the target law.

 Note that we're in the first iterations, there's not much to be expected.